GMC Solicitors for Disciplinary & Criminal GMC Investigations

 Put your trust in Clifford Johnston & Co.

-GMC Solicitors for Tribunals, Hearings & GMC Investigations
+GMC Solicitors & Lawyers.
+Experts in Legal Advice for Doctors & GMC Investigations

-Clifford Johnston & Co has a team of GMC Lawyers who have the experience and knowledge to guide you through GMC investigations and proceedings.
+Our specialist GMC Lawyers have the experience, knowledge and technical ability to guide and support you through a GMC Investigation, including subsequent hearings or proceedings.
 We pride ourselves on our client care, attention to detail and pragmatic approach.

 We understand the anxiety and distress that a referral to the GMC may cause you.
 We know that professional disciplinary proceedings can have life-changing consequences in terms of reputation and your ability to practise.